sailfish-team/sailfish/doc/testcases.rst

 computed drag coefficient, run the example in the batch mode with verbose output (``./lbm_sphere_force_3d.py --batch -v``).
 You can also select different Reynolds numbers using the ``--re=N`` command line option.

-This example is also used as a part of the automated regression test in ``regtest/drag_coefficient.py``.
+This example is also used as a part of the automated regression test in ``regtest/drag_coefficient.py``, see :doc:`regtest-drag_coefficient` for results.